-In the IELTS exam you may want to use adjectives to prove your wide range of vocabulary, but pay attention to spelling while taking the writing test.
+In the grammar for IELTS exam you may want to use adjectives to prove your wide range of vocabulary, but pay attention to spelling while taking the writing test.

-Adjectives ending in consonant + y: The y changes to an i when adding -er or -est.
+Adjectives ending in consonant + y: The y changes to I when adding -er or -est.